Key Highlights of This Blog

 2. What is opcode and operand?

-The opcode specifies the operation to be performed (such as addition or subtraction), while the operand is the data on which the operation is performed (e.g., a register, memory location, or immediate value).
+The opcode indicates the action that is to be taken (addition or subtraction), and the operand is the data that the action is acting on (for example: a register, a memory location, or an immediate value).

 3. What are the different fields of instruction?